Endless Night (novel)

-Endless Night is a crime novel by Agatha Christie, first published in the UK by the Collins Crime Club on 30 October 1967 and in the US by Dodd, Mead and Company the following year.
-The UK edition retailed at eighteen shillings (18/-) and the US edition at $4.95.
+Endless Night is a mystery novel by Agatha Christie, first published in the UK by the Collins Crime Club on 30 October 1967 and in the US by Dodd, Mead and Company the following year.
 It was one of her favourites of her own works and received some of the warmest critical notices of her career upon publication.

 Etymology

 The title comes from William Blake's Auguries of Innocence: